cam-technologies/time-booker/README.md

 Time-Booker
 ===========

-Web based time booking application, build using the **MEAN** stack.
+Web based time booking application, build using the **MEEN** stack.
 This application will allow users to manually enter work times in blocks of hours and minutes for each day of the week.